 cut into 1 inch-slices

-Heat a grill to medium heat.
-Meanwhile, combine shallots and 2 tablespoons of the vinegar in a small nonreactive bowl, season with each a pinch of salt and a pinch of sugar, stir to combine, and set aside for at least 10 minutes.
-In a large bowl, combine tomatoes, garlic, and 3 tablespoons of the oil, season with salt, toss to combine, and set aside.
+Soak The Shallots: Heat a grill to medium heat.
+Meanwhile, combine shallots and 2 tablespoons of the vinegar in a small nonreactive bowl, season with each a pinch of salt and a pinch of sugar, stir to combine, and set aside for at least 10 minutes and up to 30 minutes.

-Brush bread on both sides with 1 tablespoon of the remaining oil, place on grill, and cook until charred on both sides, about 5 minutes.
+Make The Crostini: Brush the bread slices on both sides with the remaining olive oil, place on grill, and cook until charred on both sides, about 5 minutes.
 Set bread aside to cool slightly.

 The salad can be made through up to this point up to 2 hours ahead.